Megatokio/PicoTerminal/README.md

 The amount of 'true' in color depends on the number of pins you spent for the VGA output.
 The screen size can be configured from 40x20 characters (320x240 pixels) to 128x64 characters (1024x768 pixels).
 The screen size can be changed at runtime in the configuration screen.
 The high resolutions (i think 800x600 and above) only display properly when built in Release mode.
+Mouse pointer in 1024x768 mode is not possible because the display of just that mode is tight to the cycle.

 ### Keyboard & Mouse options
 The keyboard and a mouse can be connected via USB.
 You need a USB-on-the-go cable/adapter for that.
 If you also use a mouse you also need a hub.